patriciogonzalezvivo/thebookofshaders/12/README.md

 <a href="../edit.html#12/2d-voronoi.frag"><img src="2d-voronoi-long.png"  width="520px" height="200px"></img></a>

 Inigio's experiment on voronoi didn't stop there.
-In 2014 he wrote this nice articel about what he call [voro-noise](http://www.iquilezles.org/www/articles/voronoise/voronoise.htm), and exploration between regular noise and voronoi.
+In 2014 he wrote this nice article about what he call [voro-noise](http://www.iquilezles.org/www/articles/voronoise/voronoise.htm), and exploration between regular noise and voronoi.
 In his words:

 *"Despite this similarity, the fact is that the way the grid is used in both patterns is different.
 Noise interpolates/averages random values (as in value noise) or gradients (as in gradient noise), while Voronoi computes the distance to the closest feature point.
 Now, smooth-bilinear interpolation and minimum evaluation are two very different operations, or... are they?
 Can they perhaps be combined in a more general metric?
-If that was so, then both Noise and Voronoi patterns could be seen as particular cases of a more general grid-based pattern genereator?"*
+If that was so, then both Noise and Voronoi patterns could be seen as particular cases of a more general grid-based pattern generator?"*

 <a href="../edit.html#12/2d-voronoise.frag"><canvas id="custom" class="canvas" data-fragment-url="2d-voronoise.frag"  width="520px" height="200px"></canvas></a>

-Now is up to you to observe and learn how to use and modify this technique for your own expressive porposes.
+Now is up to you to observe and learn how to use and modify this technique for your own expressive porpoises.

 <a href="../edit.html#12/stippling.frag"><img src="stippling-long.png"  width="520px" height="200px"></img></a>